 Jess is a disability rights advocate who discovered new ways to get her message across at Bootcamp.

-Sara came to Bootcamp to find support in launching her campaign, 4MATION, which aims to create solutions and demand urgent action to address violence in the UK.
+Sara came to Bootcamp to find support in launching the campaign, 4MATION, which aims to create solutions and demand urgent action to address violence in the UK.